adkron/dirtyinformation.com/_posts/2014-6-15-style-guides-are-failures.markdown

   end
 ```

-Jim was great about communication instead of looks.
+Jim was great about making communication more significant than aesthetics without
+losing the appeal of the viewer.
 Another example is
 his use of [fail vs
 raise](http://rubyrogues.com/151-rr-the-jim-weirich-tribute-episode/).